-Criteria Name Professional qualifications and experience Independence situation Number of Other Public Companies in Which the Individual is Concurrently Serving as an Independent Director Jonn-Sea and Engineering, National Tsinghua University, and obtained a Ph.D. in Materials Science from the University of Southern California, USA.
-He has served as a researcher at Rockwell Scientific Center, Co-founder and General Manager of Hexawave, Inc. Deputy General Manager and Spokesperson of Etron Technology, Inc. and General Manager of CMSC, Inc. etc. He is currently the Chairman and CEO of CMSC, Inc. , Chairman of Logos Electornics, Inc., Director of Art Analog, Inc. and the independent director, audit committee and compensation committee of GNT Biotech & Medicals Corporation.
-He has more than 30 years of work experience in business, legal, financial, accounting or corporate business.
-There is no any of the circumstances in the subparagraphs of article 30 of the Company Act.
-(3) Not a natural-person shareholder who holds shares, together with those held by the person's spouse, minor children, or held by the person under others' names, in an aggregate amount of 1% or more of the total number of outstanding shares of the Company or ranking in the top 10 in holdings: None of the three independent directors and the above-mentioned persons hold any shares of the company.
-(4) Not A spouse, relative within the second degree of kinship, or lineal relative within the third degree of kinship, of a managerial officer under subparagraph 1 or any of the persons in the preceding two 1 Graduated from the Accounting Department of Tamkang University and obtained an accountant certificate.
+Criteria Name Professional qualifications and experience Independence situation Number of Other Public Companies in Which the Individual is Concurrently Serving as an Independent Director Chen, John-Sea and Engineering, National Tsinghua University, and obtained a Ph.D. in Materials Science from the University of Southern California, USA.
+He has served as a researcher at Rockwell Scientific Center, Co-founder and General Manager of Hexawave, (3) Not a natural-person shareholder who holds shares, together with those held by the person's spouse, minor children, or held by the person under others' names, in an aggregate amount of 1% or more of the total number of outstanding shares of the Company or ranking in the top 10 in holdings: None of the three independent directors and the above-mentioned persons hold any shares of the company.
+(4) Not A spouse, relative within the second degree of 1 Sun, Chu-Wei Graduated from the Accounting Department of Tamkang University and obtained an accountant certificate.
 Currently, he is the head of Baiqi Certified Public Accountants and a member of the Public Relations Committee of the Taipei Association of Accountants.
-He has served as an Assistant Professor in the Accounting Department of Tamkang University, an Auditor of RSM Taiwan, the Deputy Leader of Audit (5) Not A director, supervisor, or employee of a corporate shareholder that directly holds five percent or more of the total number of issued shares of the company, or that ranks among the top five in shareholdings, or that designates its representative to 1
+He has served as an Assistant Professor in the Accounting Department of Tamkang University, an Auditor of RSM Taiwan, the Deputy Leader of Audit subparagraphs.
+(5) Not A director, supervisor, or employee of a corporate shareholder that directly holds five percent or more of the total number of issued shares of the company, or that ranks among the top five in shareholdings, or that designates its representative to 1

-Department of Delaitte a supervisor of Time Line (6) Not a majority of the company's director costs or BioTech Co., Ltd., an Independent Director of Taishan (6) Not a majority of the company's director seats or Enterprise Co., Ltd., an Independent Director of SanDi Properties Co., Ltd., with more than 25 years of financial and accounting work experience.
+Department of Deloitte a supervisor of Time Line (6) Not a majority of the company's director costs or BioTech Co., Ltd., an Independent Director of Taishan (6) Not a majority of the company's director seats or Enterprise Co., Ltd., an Independent Director of SanDi Properties Co., Ltd., with more than 25 years of financial and accounting work experience.
 (7) Not the chairperson, general manager, or person There is no any of the circumstances in the subparagraphs of article 30 of the Company Act. person in any of those positions at another company Graduated from the Law Institute of Taipei University or institution are the same person or are spouses: a and obtained the certificate of lawyer and patent attorney. that other company or institution.
 (8) Not A director, supervisor, officer, or shareholder Commercial Law Offices.
-He has served as a lecturer at 0 1 the School of Law and Business of Soochow University, specified company or institution that has a financial a lawyer at Ernst & Young Law Firm/Taiwan International Patent & Law Office / RootLaw Firm, and a staff member of the Legal Office of the Trade Investigation Committee of the Ministry of Economic Affairs. that, provides auditing services to the company or He specializes in civil and commercial law, intellectual Chung, property law and labor law, and has more than 20 years Kai-Hsun of legal work experience. services to the company or any affiliate of the 0 There is no any of the circumstances in the Ũ subparagraphs of article 30 of the Company Act. has received cumulative compensation exceeding NT\$500,000, or a spouse thereof: None of the three independent directors provided audit services, and they did not receive any remuneration for the above-mentioned services in the last two years (10)Not having a marital relationship, or a relative within the second degree of kinship to any other director of the Company.
+He has served as a lecturer at 0 1 the School of Law and Business of Soochow University, specified company or institution that has a financial a lawyer at Ernst & Young Law Firm/Taiwan International Patent & Law Office / RootLaw Firm, and a staff member of the Legal Office of the Trade Investigation Committee of the Ministry of Economic Affairs. that, provides auditing services to the company or He specializes in civil and commercial law, intellectual Chung, property law and labor law, and has more than 20 years Kai-Hsun of legal work experience. services to the company or any affiliate of the There is no any of the circumstances in the subparagraphs of article 30 of the Company Act. has received cumulative compensation exceeding NT\$500,000, or a spouse thereof: None of the three independent directors provided audit services, and they did not receive any remuneration for the above-mentioned services in the last two years (10)Not having a marital relationship, or a relative within the second degree of kinship to any other director of the Company.
 (11)Not a governmental, juridical person or its representative as defined in Article 27 of the Company Act.